koh-gt/piano-cards/README.md

 ## 📂 Project Structure

-- `app.py`: Main Flask application that handles routing and random card generation.
+- `cards.py`: Main Flask application that handles routing and random card generation.
 - `templates/index.html`: Frontend interface where cards are displayed.
 - `static/style.css`: CSS for styling the card container and cards.
+- `static/cardgen.js`: JS for frontend handling of cards and user input.
 - `requirements.txt`: Lists Python dependencies for easy installation.

 ## ⚙️ Configuration